caiyih/bakaos/README.md

 You have to connect use a GDB client or run `make connect` to connect to the GDB server.

 Also, vscode debugging is supported.
+Ensure you have installed the [`CodeLLDB`](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension.
 Just open the development workspace in vscode and press `F5`.
-No need to run `make debug` manually.

 #### Clean